shixiao/cs426-spring2023-labs/lab1/lab1.md

 Start your services in separate shells following instructions in **A6**, and then start the provided stats client with `go run cmd/stats/stats.go` in another.
 Initially all your metrics should be zero.

 Run the continuous load generation tool with `go run cmd/loadgen/loadgen.go --target-qps=10` and watch your metrics go up.
 Note neither the stats client nor the loadgen tool terminates on its own, feel free to Ctrl+C after you see non-zero values.
-Include a copy of your metrics including average latency under heading **B2** in your `discussions.txt`.
+Include a copy of your metrics including average latency under heading **B2** in your `discussions.md`.

 Notes:
 * You may need to run `go get golang.org/x/time/rate`, which is a rate limiting library that loadgen uses.